 Johnson’s Veterinary Products Today

-Chairman Arthur David Johnson is now semi-retired; he is still involved with the business and continues to be a major figure in the Johnson’s Veterinary Product family.
+Chairman David Johnson is now semi-retired; he is still involved with the business and continues to be a major figure in the Johnson’s Veterinary Product family.

 The team is now headed by directors Paul Gwynn and Nick Franks, who both started at the company in junior roles and have now each been with Johnson’s for over twenty years.
 Under their management, Johnson’s have grown into one of the UK’s leading pet brands; selling thousands of our products every year both nationally and internationally.